Which is the best Soup Maker for making delicious home-made soup

 There is another option:

-In between these options sits the electric soup maker, it is quick and easy to use has less washing up and you can make your own healthy soup with fresh ingredients of your choice.
+In between these options sits the electric soup maker, it is quick and easy to use has less washing up as it uses less pots, pans and gadgets and you can make your own healthy soup with fresh ingredients of your choice.

 You simply add the ingredients that you have chosen, press a button and sit back and relax whilst the machine does all the cooking.